neurodivergence/neurodivergence/README.md

 dni:
 - exes
 - 15-
-- i view everyone as a person idgaf who u r just dont be a crimeful creep and project ur shit to me. i free block but dont worry i rarely block unless youre a bothersome
+- if i see a problem i will personally block you

 > anyways check out my art